All Episodes

 What a pleasure.

-Um I just had a comment about Obama.
+I just had a comment about Obama.

 I am getting so fed up with hearing him talk about greed this and all these people are bad that run companies and executives and rich people and people at the top.

-And I want to know how much more at the top can somebody be than president of the God blessed United States of America.
+And I want to know how much more at the top can somebody be than president of the Godblessed United States of America.

-He how much is he worth now?
+How much is he worth now?

 Five or six or seven million dollars?

-I can't take fifty thousand dollar night vacation from Martha's vineyard.
+I can't take $50,000 a night vacation from Martha's Vineyard.

 That's more than a year's salary for me and most of the other people in this country.

-They are the ruling they are the ruling class.
+They are the ruling class.

 Oh, I understand that, but does he really think people are falling for that?

-I it's it's hard to say that Obama's winning anything, though.
+It's hard to say that Obama's winning anything, though.

-Look at the uh millions, how many billions is Clinton work now?
+How many billions does Clinton work now?

-So I I don't I don't I just don't get it.
+So I just don't get it.

-I mean I I I really don't get it.
+I mean, I really don't get it.

 We see it over and over and over again with people.